King's Harbour Master Portsmouth.

 About KHM Portsmouth

-The Queen’s Harbour Master (QHM) Portsmouth is the regulatory authority of the Dockyard Port of Portsmouth, an area of approximately 55 square miles that encompasses Portsmouth Harbour and the Eastern Solent.
+The King’s Harbour Master (KHM) Portsmouth is the regulatory authority of the Dockyard Port of Portsmouth, an area of approximately 55 square miles that encompasses Portsmouth Harbour and the Eastern Solent.

-QHM and his staff of 30 carry out a wide range of duties to ensure that the 80,000 yearly shipping movements under their control are safely carried out and with the minimum impact to the surrounding area.
+KHM and his staff of 30 carry out a wide range of duties on behalf of the Naval Base Commander to ensure that the 80,000 yearly shipping movements under their control are safely carried out and with the minimum impact to the surrounding area.